 - Germany's Lufthansa suspends flights from Munich to Sarajevo and vice versa from March 29.

 - WizzAir canceled all flights to and from Tuzla International Airport until April 5.

 - FlyBosnia has temporarily suspended all flights to and from Rome.

 - Aegean Airlines suspended all planned flights between Athens and Sarajevo in the summer flight schedule.

-- Turkish Airlines will suspend all flights between Istanbul and Sarajevo from March 27 until further notice.
+- Turkish Airlines suspended all flights between Istanbul and Sarajevo from March 27 until further notice.

-Centrotrans Eurolines company also suspended all international bus lines from March 16 to 31.
+Centrotrans Eurolines company also suspended all international bus lines from March 16.